The TIG welding process is a highly sophisticated, precise, and versatile arc welding method that joins almost all metals.

-How Does TIG Welding Work?
+How TIG Welding Works

 TIG welding works by melting the base metal with an electrical arc formed between the tungsten electrode and the grounded metal (the work clamp closes the circuit).

-Tungsten Electrode
+The Tungsten Electrode

 Tungsten metal melts at far higher temperatures (3422°C) than metals like steel (1371-1540°C) and aluminum (660°C).
-So, the tungsten electrode easily tolerates the high heat as it directs the electrical arc into the weld puddle.
-Plus, as the tungsten gets hotter, the electron emission improves and creates an even more stable, clean arc.
+So, the tungsten electrode tolerates the high heat as it directs the electrical arc into the weld puddle.

-You can shape the welding arc and cone width by grinding the tungsten electrode tip to a point.
-This metal is easy to shape and retains the desired configuration well.
-You can modify the heat input and concentration by tailoring the tungsten tip shape, which is a highly beneficial aspect of TIG welding.
+It’s possible to shape the welding arc and cone width by grinding the tungsten electrode tip to a point.
+This metal is easy to shape and retains the desired configuration.

 Filler Metal

-Touching the tungsten with the filler metal contaminates the electrode, requiring you to stop and regrind the tungsten tip.
 So, adding the filler metal is tricky because the tungsten tip and the filler wire tip have to be close and move in the same direction without touching.

 Shielding Gas

-As the name implies, the “tungsten inert gas” welding process requires using an inert shielding gas to protect the tungsten electrode and the molten metal from oxidation.
 Inert gasses don’t react with the materials used to weld.
 This protection is essential because it ensures a clean, stable environment for the arc and the molten metal puddle in the joint.

-The two most commonly used shielding gasses for TIG welding are argon and helium.
-Argon is almost perfect and gets the job done in 99% of the cases.
-However, you may encounter tasks where a helium argon blend can improve penetration.
+Argon is almost perfect and does the job in 99% of the cases.
+However, a helium argon blend can improve penetration and travel speed with some tasks.
 Just know it sacrifices some arc stability.

 Where is TIG Welding Used?

-Gas tungsten arc welding is typically used for precision welds and joining exotic metals like stainless steel, aluminum, Chromoly, nickel alloys, and magnesium.
 However, it’s also employed for welding regular mild steel if the joint quality must be absolute.
 Otherwise, MIG welding is more suitable for mild steel because it’s faster and easier.

-The TIG welding process allows total control over the heat input and welding arc.
-Modern TIG power sources support pulsed TIG, and you can modify the AC balance, frequency, waveforms, and individual amperage output for DCEN and DCEP portions of the AC.
-Plus, a foot pedal lets you moderate amperage output in real-time as you weld.
+Modern TIG power sources support pulsed TIG and can modify the AC balance, frequency, waveforms, and individual amperage output for DCEN (electrode negative) and DCEP (electrode positive) portions of the AC current.

-Precise heat control is needed for professional thin stock welding, especially with exotic materials.
+Use precise heat control for professional thin stock welding, especially with exotic materials.
 For example, stainless steel retains heat, leading to carbon precipitation that quickly destroys its corrosion resistance.
-But, if you use pulsed TIG welding, you can control heat input and make perfect stainless steel welds.

 Welding Aluminum and Magnesium

-Some materials like aluminum or magnesium can only be TIG welded if you wish to achieve maximum joint quality.
+Some materials like aluminum or magnesium can only be TIG welded to achieve maximum joint quality.
 MIG welding aluminum also works well, but AC TIG welds are king.
-That’s because the DCEP completely removes surface oxides while DCEN allows them to penetrate the material.
-MIG welding power sources can’t provide total control like TIG welders.

 Weld Looks

-Finally, aesthetics play a significant role when deciding which welding process to use.
-Stick and flux-cored welding are not an option if you want pretty welds.
+Stick and flux-cored welding are not an option for pretty welds.
 While MIG welds can look good, TIG welding achieves the best results.

 But, on the other hand, a skilled TIG welder can make the famous “stack of dimes” bead that requires little to no cleanup.
 The same goes for car body repairs, interior furniture, or anything else where aesthetics are essential.

-Is TIG Different Than MIG Welding?
+How Is TIG Different From MIG Welding?

-TIG welding is very different from MIG welding because the MIG welding process uses a consumable electrode that also acts as a filler metal.
 Unlike TIG, MIG welding relies on an automatic wire feeder that pushes the filler metal wire into the molten weld pool.
-But, this filler wire is also energized, just like the tungsten electrode in TIG welding.
+But this filler wire is also energized, just like the tungsten electrode in TIG welding.

-MIG wire is pushed from the wire feeder, through the lead, and into the MIG gun torch.
+MIG wire exits from the wire feeder, through the lead, and into the MIG gun torch.
 Once the wire touches the metal, an arc forms, which melts the wire and base metal.
-So, unlike TIG, the electrode becomes the part of the joint, and welding without a filler metal is impossible.

-MIG welding also creates spatter because the arc extinguishes and re-ignites every time the wire touches the metal.
-This occurs many times in a second during a typical short circuit MIG transfer.
-As a result, MIG welding inherently can’t make aesthetically pleasing welds like the TIG welding process.
+MIG welding also creates spatter because the arc extinguishes and re-ignites whenever the wire touches the metal.
+This effect occurs many times in a second during a typical short-circuit MIG transfer.

 Related: TIG vs MIG Welding – Main Differences